circonus-labs/libmtev/docs-md/config/logging.md

 log_stream as its outlet.
 But, we've declared the "error" log_stream in this configuration so that we can manipulate its outlets.
-The `<components>`, `<error>`, and `<debug>` nodes have no special meaning by name; they are simply used as descriptive heirarchical containers to allow us to share outlet configuration and to logically isolate our intentions.
+The `<components>`, `<error>`, and `<debug>` nodes have no special meaning by name; they are simply used as descriptive hierarchical containers to allow us to share outlet configuration and to logically isolate our intentions.

 The "error" log_stream already exists as a built-in log_stream.
 The declaration here